-- The Wheel Element begins once the configuration is recognized and starts to rotate with all Skaters participating in the configuration. - -There may be a maximum of three (3) separate Wheels executed at the same time. - There must be at least three (3) Skaters in each spoke. - Spokes may be straight, curved or of different lengths. - A variation of a wheel configuration is defined as: a deviation of a basic wheel shape where Skaters are attached to the wheel or a spoke and rotating around a pivot point. - Basic Wheel shapes are defined as follows: - One (1), two (2) (or "S" wheel), three (3), four (4), or five (5) spoke Wheel - Interlocking Wheels - Two (2) line parallel Wheel - The Wheel Element ends when the wheel configuration is broken, stops rotating and begins a transition into a different Element or transitional Element.
+- The Wheel Element begins once the configuration is recognized and starts to rotate with all Skaters participating in the configuration. - There must be at least three Skaters in each spoke. - Spokes may be straight, curved or of different lengths. - A variation of a wheel configuration is defined as: a deviation of a basic wheel shape where Skaters are attached to the wheel or a spoke and rotating around a pivot point. - Basic Wheel shapes are defined as follows: - One, two (or "S" wheel), three, four or five spoke Wheel - Interlocking Wheels - Two line parallel Wheel - The Wheel Element ends when the wheel configuration is broken, stops rotating and begins a transition into a different Element or transitional Element.